 ESTER

-Estimating the Earth’s prehistoric population based on a large number of Records.
+ESTimation of the prehistoric population of Eurasia based on a large number of Records.

 Understanding how human populations evolved over the past 12,000 years is fundamental to studying social complexity, cultural transformations, and human-environment interactions.
 However, current population estimates for prehistoric periods are often based on outdated models, expert assumptions, and incomplete data.